vilmosnagy/currency-api-2021/README.md

 ### Currency API
 **In the name of God, who have guided me to do this work and I seek refuge in him from the evil of everything***

-This is a Free Currency Foreign Exchange Rates API
+This is a Free Currency Exchange Rates API

 **Features:**
 - Free & Blazing Fast response